redislabs-training/ru203/README.md

     FT.SEARCH books-idx "@title:You Can Draw Star Wars" return 1 authors

-RediSearch should find one book, with "Bonnie Burton" as the author:
+Redis Stack should find one book, with "Bonnie Burton" as the author:

 ```
 1) (integer) 1